visual-framework/vf-wp/wp-content/plugins/vf-events/README.md

 }
 ```

+For all meta properties see the [JSON config files](/wp-content/plugins/vf-events/acf-json).

 ## Archives

 The default events archive displays upcoming events ordered nearest to farthest in the future.
 The archive URL is: